SpainOfficial Name: Kingdom of Spain

 Be especially careful in crowds.
 Avoid placing passports, cash or other valuables in the outer pockets of backpacks or purses.
 Pickpockets often use the cover of a crowd to rob unsuspecting tourists and visitors.
 Do not leave belongings unattended in public areas.
 Do not put purses on the floor or on the backs of chairs at restaurants.
 Keep valuable belongings within sight and within easy reach at all times in public areas to reduce the risk of theft.

-Thieves often work in teams of two or more people.
+Thieves often work in teams of two or more people using tactics limited only by their own creativity and imagination.
 In many cases, one person distracts a victim while the accomplices perform the robbery.
 For example, someone might wave a map in your face and ask for directions, ”inadvertently” spill something on you, or help you clean up bird droppings thrown on you by a third unseen accomplice.
 While your attention is diverted, an accomplice makes off with your valuables.
 Thieves may drop coins or keys at your feet to distract you and try to take your belongings while you are trying to help.
 Physical assaults rarely happen.
 In the past, such attacks were initiated from behind, with the victim being grabbed around the neck and choked by one assailant while others rifle through or grab your belongings.

 A group of assailants may surround the victim in a crowded popular tourist area or on public transportation, and only after the group has departed does the person discover he/she has been robbed.
 Purse snatchers may grab purses or wallets and run away, or immediately pass the stolen item to an accomplice.
 A passenger on a passing motorcycle sometimes robs pedestrians.
 There have been reports of thieves posing as plainclothes police officers, beckoning to pedestrians from cars and sometimes confronting them on the street asking for documents, or to inspect their cash for counterfeit bills, which they ultimately confiscate as “evidence.”
 The U.S. Embassy in Madrid has received reports of cars on limited access motorways being pulled over by supposed unmarked police cars.
 The Spanish police do not operate in this fashion.
 We encourage U.S. citizens to ask for a uniformed law enforcement officer if approached.